 Psoriasis can cause considerable emotional distress for people, including decreased self-esteem, and an increased incidence of mood disorders, such as depression.
 One study estimates that approximately one-fourth of people with psoriasis have depression.

-other conditions Other comorbidities associated with psoriasis include cancer, obesity, metabolic syndrome and other immune-related conditions such as Crohn’s disease.
+Other comorbidities associated with psoriasis include cancer, obesity, metabolic syndrome and other immune-related conditions such as Crohn’s disease.

 Psoriasis Treatment in Ayurveda: